pact-foundation/pact-specification/README.md

 ### Differences from V1

-The main difference from V1 is the semantics around the body element in the pact files.
+The main difference from V1 is the semantics around the body element in the pact files and the addition of matchers.
 This specification defines the following conditions:

 #### Body is present